developmentseed/stac-admin/adr/0001-stac-admin-plugin-system.md

 ## More Information

-The initial proposal pro the plugin system was outlined in the [Flexible plugin system for the STAC metadata editor](https://github.com/EOEPCA/data-access/issues/73) issue.
+The initial proposal for the plugin system was outlined in the [Flexible plugin system for the STAC metadata editor](https://github.com/EOEPCA/data-access/issues/73) issue.